Jimzical/PES-Atttendence-Checker/README.md

 # PES-Atttendence-Checker

+> This project has been discontinued and is no longer functional.

 This is a Pet Project to learn Data Scraping and GUI in python

 It Calculates How Many Classes The User Is Ahead Or Behind Of A Set Attendence Limit By Checking The Attendence From pesuacademy